raws/brane-memory/README.md

 Brane is a simple Ruby [Markov chain](http://en.wikipedia.org/wiki/Markov_chain) generator.
-This gem stores its data in memory.
+Data is stored in memory.
+Instances of `Brane::Memory` are thread-safe.

 ### Usage

-Instantiate a `Brane::Memory` and add sentences to it.
+Instantiate `Brane::Memory` and add sentences to it.
 Use `#sentence` to generate a random sentence.

 ```ruby
 require 'brane'